TigerIS12024/SPCPortlandWeather-Apply/README.md

 ```
 wsl --install
 ```
-Sometimes, after the installation, it will prompt you to restart your commputer toapply the changes.
+Sometimes, after the installation, it will prompt you to restart your commputer to apply the changes.
 WSL has **Ubuntu** included.

 Now after you restart your computer, open **Windows PowerShell** or **Command Prompt**,  run: